Pressed for time? Below we’ve pulled out three of the key takeaways and how they could relate to your organization.

 Don’t fall into the ‘feature creep‘ trap.
 Anything you add that takes away from addressing your core problem will make measurement all the harder once your people have completed their training.

-More specifically, many people operating in L&D will be familiar with the Kirkpatrick Model.
-At Attensi, we measure our simulations by its four principles: reaction, learning, behaviour, and results.
+More specifically, many people operating in L&D will be familiar with the Kirkpatrick Model1.
+At Attensi, we measure our simulations by its four principles: reaction, learning, behavior, and results.
 But we also work closely with our customers to make sure their key KPI is addressed, and to guarantee that initial project question gets answered.